 While we haven’t yet discovered how to make complete dinners expand from a little pill with the addition of water The Jetsons-style, this survival food is a nifty little substitution.
 Twelve tablets provide 100% of the USA RDA of 15 essential vitamins and minerals, and contains highly concentrated protein for the body to assimilate.
 Because they are so highly compressed oxygen and moisture can’t penetrate the tablets, so they have a ten year shelf-life.
 In survival situations, where one has to subsist on whatever the conditions provide, these tablets may well mean the difference between life and death.
 Apparently they taste delicious, as well, so that’s a plus.

 In survival situations one of the most basic tools for surviving is rope.
-Grindworx provides you with 98 feet of it–2 1/2 feet of paracord for every inch of belt.
+EDC provides you with 130 feet of it–with a break strength of 550 pounds.
 You’ll be prepared with this belt for any emergency situation that calls for rope.
-Features a wide aluminum buckle.
+Features a black metal buckle.

 When every second counts, a blood-clotting granule pack is the one to reach for.
 When used as directed, it forms a robust gel clot in as little as 30 seconds, which means it can stop even potentially lethal bleeding fast.
 Comes in individual packets.
 A must have for survival medical kits.

 Originally designed for NASA, these emergency sleeping bags are quieter and more versatile than mylar blankets.
 They can be used as ground cover, rescue or distress beacons, ponchos, tarps and impromptu shades without damaging as fast as standard mylar blankets because they’re tear-resistant.
 They’re 41% thicker, which also keeps you warmer in emergency situations.